stevearrants/style/docs/howtouse.md

 Introduction
 ------------

 This guide helps  writers create content that is both easy to understand and meets people where they are.
-Instead of talking *at* the end user, talk *to* or *with* them.
-Give the user actionable, understandable information that meets their needs and doesn't frustrate them.
+Instead of talking at the end user, talk to or with them.
+Make your goal to give the user actionable, understandable information that meets their needs and doesn't frustrate them.

-Use this Using this guide to learn how to collaborate wit the audience, invite them into the process, and communicate with them consistently.
+The suggestions here will help you learn how to collaborate with the audience, invite them into the process, and communicate with them.

-This guide is a reference, not a rule book.
-Use it when you're wondering whether to capitalize the word *submit*, for instance, or when need guidelines on how to create a friendly, informational document.
+Treat this guide as a reference, not a rule book.
+Use it when you're wondering whether to capitalize the word *submit*, for instance, or when you need guidelines on how to create a friendly and useful document.

 This guide is structured into descriptively named sections.
 Find the topic you're looking for in the table of contents or search by keyword.

-Adapt it to your group's needs. .
+Adapt it to your own needs.
 If a section isn't relevant to you, ignore it.
-If there is something missing, fork or clone it and add it.
+If there is something missing, add it.